matthias-truyzelaere/matthias-truyzelaere/README.md

 Front-End Dev & AI Engineer
 ---------------------------

-I have been an enthusiastic coder for more than 3 years.
+I have been an enthusiastic coder since 2020.
 I began with learning python after which I started making my own little programs & discord bots.
 After my python journey I began with teaching myself HTML, CSS & JavaScript, today I have contributed to multiple projects and I am not done.
 2022 was the year where I graduated from high school (IT & Networks).
 My goal for the future is to focus on getting my bachelor in Artificial Intelligence.

 * 🌍  I'm based in Belgium
 * 🖥️  See my portfolio at [Portfolio](http://matthiastruyzelaere.dev/)